jankichauhan/Board-Game-Recommender/README.md

 ### Analysis

-Each board game has data following fields:
+Each board game has the following fields:
   > -`board game id`
   > -`name`
   > -`year published`